Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Related works

 \paragraph{Bayesian Learning.} The theoretical analysis of reasonably reasoning agents is based largely on the Bayesian learning literature.
 Bayesian learning in repeated games is defined by a fundamental tension between the ability to logically learn opponents' strategies and the ability to respond to them optimally.
 The foundational possibility result in \cite{kalai1993rational} showed that if players' prior beliefs contain a "grain of truth" (absolute continuity) regarding the true distribution of play, then standard Bayesian updating guarantees that their predictions will eventually converge to the truth, thereby naturally culminating in a Nash equilibrium.
 However, \citet{nachbar1997prediction, nachbar2005beliefs} subsequently proved a negative result: requiring players to simultaneously maintain this grain of truth and perfectly best-respond across all possible counterfactual game histories leads to a mathematical contradiction, as the infinite sets of learnable strategies and optimizing strategies are often mutually singular. \cite{norman2022possibility} resolved this tension by introducing ``optimizing learnability'', the crucial insight that agents do not need to perfectly learn unreached counterfactuals; they only need to accurately predict and best-respond along the realized path of play.
 Nonetheless, Norman identified that a stubborn impossibility persists in a specific class of games called MM* games, where adversarial payoff geometries prevent learning and optimization from coexisting even on-path.

 This paper systematically navigates these classic boundaries to guarantee zero-shot Nash convergence for LLM agents.
 We actively employ \cite{kalai1993rational} grain of truth (Assumption \ref{ass:grain_of_truth}) to guarantee predictive accuracy via the classic merging of opinions, and avoid \citet{nachbar1997prediction, nachbar2005beliefs}'s impossibility by formally adopting the on-path relaxation and non-MM* in \citet{norman2022possibility}.
-However, although employing the standard Bayesian learning setup \citep{kalai1993rational, norman2022possibility} guarantees accurate forecasts of future on-path actions, it does not guarantee \emph{posterior concentration}, as LLM agents are not expected-utility maximizers, and rather posterior belief samplers \citep{arumugam2025toward,yamin2026llms, ge2026mind}.
-To address this, we introduce the finite menu and KL separation condition (Assumption~\ref{ass:finite_menu_kl}), which is necessary to mathematically force the LLM agent's posterior to concentrate onto a single point mass (Lemma~\ref{lem:posterior_concentration}).
-By forcing posterior concentration, the LLM agent's stochastic ``predict-then-act'' reasoning seamlessly stabilizes into an asymptotic best response.

 \paragraph{Strategic capabilities of LLM agents.} As LLMs are increasingly deployed as interactive agents, a growing literature studies whether LLMs behave strategically in canonical games, emphasizing preference representation, belief formation, and (approximate) best responses rather than taking equilibrium play for granted \citep{sun2025game, jia2025llm}.
 In one-shot normal-form, bargaining, and negotiation tasks, off-the-shelf models often follow plausible but context-sensitive heuristics: behavior can depart from equilibrium predictions and change markedly under small framing or instruction variations \citep{guo2023gptgame, fan2023rational, hua2024game}.
 Strategic performance can improve with model scale and reasoning scaffolds, but the remaining variance across prompts and settings is substantial \citep{kader2024emergence}.